Sweat Rate Calculator

 Moderate (16 oz/hr to 31.9 oz/hr)

 Most gym-goers fall here.
-You should aim to drink about half your sweat rate during the workout, typically 12 to 16 ounces every hour, to maintain performance.
+One may consider aim to drink about half your sweat rate during the workout, typically 12 to 16 ounces every hour, to maintain performance.

 High (32 oz/hr to 47.9 oz/hr)

 This rate suggests significant loss, often seen in runners or high-intensity training.
-You must drink consistently, around 20 to 24 ounces per hour, and consider adding electrolytes to prevent cramps.
+It is recommended to drink consistently, around 20 to 24 ounces per hour, and consider adding electrolytes to prevent cramps.

 Very High (48 oz/hr or more)

 This extreme level requires aggressive management.
-You need to consume fluids with sodium frequently to avoid dangerous dehydration.
+It may be helpful to consume fluids with sodium frequently to avoid dangerous dehydration.

 Test your rate in different seasons to adjust your strategy year-round.